jongibbs/jgibbs.io/src/pages/blog/2019-01-02-this-is-an-open-scource-code-project.md

 ---
 templateKey: blog-post
-title: 'This is an open-scource code project '
+title: 'This is an open-scource code project: BCI HUD '
 date: 2019-01-02T14:31:48.681Z
 description: >-